 For applications where direction of rotation of a gear is monitored along with the speed or a count of the teeth we offer the following product lines.

 - DQ type Quadrature Gear Tooth Sensors provide two pulsing outputs that are out of phase.
 By comparing which output detects the tooth of the gear first a tachometer or counter can monitor the direction of rotation along with a speed or increasing/decreasing count.

 - SD type Speed and Direction Gear Tooth Sensors provide one pulsing output for monitoring speed or tracking the count along with a second output that switches between a high and low state dependent on the direction of rotation.

 - SDQ type Speed and Direction Quadrature Gear Tooth Sensors provide both the two out of phase pulsing outputs of Quadrature Gear Tooth Sensors and the high/low output of the Speed and Direction Sensors into a single sensor with three total outputs.

-Gear Tooth Speed Switch Sensors
+What are Gear Tooth Speed Switch Sensors?

 For applications where a gear is being monitored for over-speed, under-speed or zero-speed detection is required we offer two different solutions, a low-cost speed switching sensor or a fully programmed, precision switching meter with multiple programmable features.

 - SS Type Speed Switch Sensors provide 1 digital pulsing speed output and a second output (relay or transistor available) that switches at a specified frequency.
 This low-cost solution will switch on/off within +/- 15% of the specified switch frequency.